It is backed by LHC, one of the leading and most respected procurement companies in the UK.

 In addition, CCG has completed over 1000 planned maintenance installations in the area of kitchen and bathroom replacements that were undertaken for clients across Scotland.

-SPA’s most recent framework launch was the H1 New House Building Framework, a workstream that allows for the development of all types of new build residential accommodation including housing, bungalows, multi-occupancy flats, apartments, student housing, sheltered accommodation, care homes and associated works.
+SPA’s most recent framework launch was the NH2 Offsite Construction Framework Workstream 2, a workstream that allows for the development of all types of new build residential accommodation including housing, bungalows, multi-occupancy flats, apartments, student accommodation and care homes delivered using offsite (panelised) methods of construction, of which CCG is ranked 1st in Scotland.